DaddelZeit/interactive-screen/README.md

 The CCF uses two screens: the Infotainment and Gauge screen.
 Both are connected to the screenManager, however only the infotainment screen uses manager states and triggers.

+### Utils
+The Utils folder has zeitScreenUtils.lua file that transforms and condenses the development files to production files.
+See documentation below.

 ## Basic Documentation
 ### Screen Folder Layout
 The main folder name, `interactive_screen`, is hardcoded; the following folder(s) may include different versions of the screen under their respective name.